superbeagle/svg-element-template-converter/converted-svg-snippets/README.md

 # Converted SVGs
 If you don't want to run the SVGs through the converter you can simply copy and paste these into the ```contents``` of your Element Template entry.
-For example:
+These have been created at a icon width of 18px.
+An example of its use in an Element Template entry:

 ```
 {